 7. How much is it going to cost?

-You’ll likely already know what the rent will cost, but there could be other fees too.
-You’ll need to know how much deposit you’ll be paying, how much rent up front, any letting agents fees and whether any bills are included with the rent.
+You’ll probably already know what the rent will cost (and if not, why not), but there could be other fees too.
+You’ll need to know how much deposit you’ll be paying, how much rent up front, any and whether any bills are included with the rent.

 8. How’s the heating & water?

 Check what kind of boiler there is and ask to see whether hot water comes out of the taps and the radiators work.
+If it’s a combi boiler – great you’ll have hot water literally ‘on tap’ but if it fails for any reason, you’ll have no hot water.
+Is there a back-up for example an immersion heater?
+Don’t discount a property if the boiler isn’t a ‘combi’ – a standard boiler will be just fine for most people provided you’ve set it up to heat up your water on a daily basis.
 If there isn’t adequate heating, it’s also a good idea to ask if any space heaters are provided (but be aware these can cost more in electricity).
-Also look out for double glazing, which will keep the place much warmer than older style windows.

 9. What happens in an emergency?